eleonne/synology-tagger/README.md

 # Synology Tagger

-Simple tool to improove the Synology Photos search.
-The idea is to use Machine Learning to classify the pictures and save the classification as tags in the pictures.
-The Synology Photos already knows how to search for the tags, so if the ML model classifies a picture as `{dog, plant vase, orange}`, you should be able to search for these terms.<br/>
+This tool offers a straightforward way to enhance the search functionality in Synology Photos.
+It leverages machine learning to categorize images and store the classifications as tags within the pictures.
+Since Synology Photos can already search for tags, this means that if, for instance, the ML model identifies a picture as featuring a dog, a plant vase, and an orange, you can easily retrieve the image by searching for these terms.<br/>

-The list of tags are saved in the `general_tag` table and the N <--> N in `many_unit_has_many_general_tag`.<br/>
+To achieve this, the tool saves the list of tags in the `general_tag` table and establishes an N-to-N relationship through the `many_unit_has_many_general_tag` table.

 ## Installation
 1. Ubuntu essentials or Windows Visual Studio CE (NOT VS Code!)